thebrewery-craft-templates/nodejs-cloud-code/README.md

 `./cloud/main.js` is the root file which we import on Craft's cloud. **Don't change the name of the cloud directory nor move it**, or else your Cloud Code will not run properly.

 #### For Express-based code
-All your express-based code must reside inside `./express` folder.
+All your Express-based code must reside inside `./express` folder.
 > Remember that Express-based code does not have API authentication/authorization support.
 You need to implement your own authentication/authorization to make your Express-based API secure.

 <br/>

 ### Hosting your website

 `public/` is the directory in which you can put your `html`, `css`, `js`, `images` files, in case you want to host your app website on Craft for example :)